John Tyler Biography

 Tyler replaced Upshur with South Carolina Senator John C. Calhoun, who, like his predecessor, worked diligently to secure the annexation of Texas as a slave state.
 In 1844, Calhoun negotiated a treaty with Texas leaders that paved the way for annexation.
 When the treaty came up for a vote in the Senate, however, Tyler and his southern supporters could not muster enough support for ratification.
 On June 8, 1844, the Senate rejected the treaty.
 Only sixteen senators voted for ratification, and twenty-seven of twenty-eight Whig senators voted against it.

 Tyler’s end-run incensed anti-slavery groups.
 Despite objections regarding the constitutionality of his tactics, Tyler rounded up enough votes in each house to achieve his goal.
 On February 27, 1845, the Senate voted 27–25 to annex Texas.
 The House followed suit the next day.
-On March 1, 1845, just three days before Tyler left office, the lame-duck president signed the bill approving the annexation of Texas, effective December 29, 1845.
+On March 1, 1845, just three days before Tyler left office.
+James K. Polk signed the joint resolution approving the annexation of Texas on December 29, 1845.